 Free Confidential Lawsuit Evaluation: If you or a loved one has developed symptoms of food poisoning after eating Kellogg’s Honey Smacks, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit against the manufacturer and our food poisoning lawyers can help.

 Update: Kellogg’s Expands Honey Smacks Recall

 June 20, 2018 – Kellogg’s has expanded a recall of Honey Smacks cereal to include any sized packages with any “use-by” date, the agency said.
 The company says it is currently recalling about 1.3 million boxes of Honey Smacks in total.